 Self-image is the personal view, or mental picture, that we have of ourselves.
-Self-image is an internal dictionary that describes the characteristics of the self, including intelligent, beautiful, ugly, talented, selfish, and kind.
-These characteristics form a collective representation of our assets and liabilities as we see them.
+Self-image is an “internal dictionary” that describes the characteristics of the self, including such things as intelligent, beautiful, ugly, talented, selfish, and kind.
+These characteristics form a collective representation of our assets (strengths) and liabilities (weaknesses) as we see them.

 How is self-image developed?

 Self-image is a product of learning.
-Early childhood influences, such as parents and caregivers, significantly influence our self-image.
+Early childhood influences, such as parents and caregivers, have a major influence on our self-image.
 They are mirrors reflecting back to us an image of ourselves.
 Our experiences with others such as teachers, friends, and family add to the image in the mirror.
 Relationships reinforce what we think and feel about ourselves.

-Self-image is important because how we think about ourselves affects how we feel about ourselves and how we interact with others and the world around us. .
-A positive self-image can enhance our physical, mental, social, emotional, and spiritual well-being.
-Conversely, a negative self-image can decrease our satisfaction and ability to function in these areas.
+Self-image is important because how we think about ourselves affects how we feel about ourselves and how we interact with others and the world around us.
+A positive self-image can boost our physical, mental, social, emotional, and spiritual well-being.
+On the other hand, a negative self-image can decrease our satisfaction and ability to function in these areas.

 How can we create a positive self-image?

 Self-image is not permanently fixed.
 Part of our self-image is dynamic and changing.
 We can learn to develop a healthier and more accurate view of ourselves, thus challenging the distortions in the mirror.
 Self-image change occurs over a lifetime.
 A healthy self-image starts with learning to accept and love ourselves.
 It also means being accepted and loved by others.